Beating Breast Cancer

 So I really appreciate you sharing that part of the telomeres.
 I’ve never heard of that before.
 And I know there’s some people that are going to hear that and they’re going to think that it’s worth sharing and they’re going to be keeping that in the back of their mind.

 Yeah, and go Google then.
 And just to add to what you just talked about, then was initially with my meditation in that period, Read when I was going through chemotherapy, meditation was all about I wish the cancer was gone.
-And what I realized after that period of letting go and lying down on the ground and how can I help myself was I was actually drawing attention to the cancer.
+And what I realized after that period of letting go and lying down on the ground and how can I help myself was I was actually drawing attention to cancer.

 And so I started to visualize myself riding my bike again.
-I started to visualize myself doing another triathlon, but actually doing like loving it and, and doing my best time ever, but I was, but it was because I was really loving it and my legs going round on the bike.
+I started to visualize myself doing another triathlon, but actually doing like loving it and, and doing my best time ever, but I was, but it was because I was really loving it and my legs going around on the bike.
 And yes, so similar to you.

 Yeah.
 And that’s the difference.
 You remember you just said a little bit earlier that we were that you were really winching and struggling about how to prepare for the triathlon.
 So maybe you weren’t paying attention that it wasn’t the right time for you, whereas now you’re loving it.
 So your body’s responding in a completely different way.